n8willis/opentype-shaping-documents/opentype-shaping-mongolian.md

     `JOIN_CAUSING` characters.

-Almost all letters in Mongolian are of joining type `DUAL`.
+> Note: Almost all characters in Mongolian are of joining type
+> `DUAL`.
+The exceptions are `TRANSPARENT`, `NON_JOINING`, and
+> `JOIN_CAUSING`.
+Thus, the ambiguity that might be encountered due to
+> the usage of `LEFT` and `RIGHT` in the names of the other joining
+> types (which are so named in reference to the relative positions as
+> used in Arabic and related scripts) is avoided.

 In other scripts using the Arabic shaping model, letters are also assigned to a `JOINING_GROUP` that indicates which fundamental